Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Register Page

 - Sign in link directs the user to the sign in page as expected.
+- Register is presented as the currently viewed tab within the header as intended.
 - Email validator checks for correct email format as expected.
 - Email validation that a user doesn't already exist with the given email.
 - Username validation that a user doesn't already exist with the provided username.